Jump to accessibility statement Skip to content

 Who we are

-Professor Gary Shaw is the main convenor of the DisCrim network.
-He is a Professor of Professional Practice in the Faculty of Education and Society.
+Professor Gary Shaw, Professor of Professional Practice, is the main convenor of the DisCrim network.

 Gary is a former police officer with over 40 years of experience primarily within the area of major crime investigation.
 In 1977, he joined Northumbria Police and retired on national secondment as a Detective Chief Inspector in 2007.
 Gary continued as a national lead for the National Strategic Steering Group on Investigative Interviewing until he took up his post at the University.
 Recently he has become interested in the development of research concerning the interviewing of vulnerable victims, witnesses and suspects concerning major crime investigation.